expo/examples/contributing.md

   ```
 - Each example can be used as a template in `create-react-native-app` so try to consider what a fresh template should look like:
   - No **TODO**, **NOTE()**, or otherwise.
-  - No personal references to your name or other contextual info that might end up in someones project.
+  - No personal references to your name or other contextual info in comments.

 ## Format